tpm2-software/tpm2-totp/README.md

 It is not yet possible to specify specific PCR values independent of the currently set PCR values.
 This would allow disabling the password-less calculate operation after booting the device.
-This makes most sense, once a TSS2 FAPI is available that will enable an interface to a cannonical PCR event log.
+This makes most sense, once a TSS2 FAPI is available that will enable an interface to a canonical PCR event log.

 Currently, an empty owner password is assumed.